 Learning How to Fillet a Fish – by Juan Carrasco

 Following is the first in a series of oral histories from the people featured in the book Faces of a Fish Empire.
 Juan Carrasco attended the gallery opening of my Dad’s photography exhibit and remembered the following story.
-The Faces of a Fish Empire photography exhibit opens at the Door County Maritime Museum on July 6 and runs thru October 28, 2018.
+(You can read the second one here.)

 “I started working at Empire Fish Company filling smoked fish orders and other items kept in the cooler, different type of cheeses.
 I weighed the fish or cheese and jotted down the weight on the wrapper along with the name of the restaurant or wherever that product was going and the orders would then go on a wooden cart.
 The driver included these items on his delivery run with all of the other products that Empire Fish supplied.